 EHS shall conduct an additional fit test whenever changes in the employee's physical condition could affect the respirator’s fit.
 Such conditions include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight.

-When using respirators, users must take precautions in order to prevent facepiece seal leakage.
-Facial hair that comes between the surface of the facepiece and the face, or hair that interferes with the face seal or valve functions is prohibited.
-Any condition or personal protective equipment (i.e.: corrective glasses) that interferes with the face-to-facepiece seal or valve function is prohibited.
-Each time the user dons a tight-fitting respirator they must ensure proper fit by performing a seal check.
+When using respirators, users must take precautions to prevent facepiece seal leakage.
+Facial hair that comes between the surface of the facepiece and the face, or hair that interferes with the face seal or valve functions, is prohibited.
+Any condition or personal protective equipment (i.e., corrective glasses) that interferes with the face-to-facepiece seal or valve function is prohibited.
+Each time the user dons a tight-fitting respirator, they must ensure proper fit by performing a seal check.